 3D modelling can also be displayed as a two-dimensional image, through a process called 3D rendering, which represents a fantastic way of immersing the imagination of individuals or groups of people.

 York Mansion House

 We worked closely with York Mansion House to deliver an exciting digital project as part of their £2.6 million restoration program.
-The client had some big ideas but they assumed that their budget couldn’t afford them to deliver them all.
-Their most ambitious idea was the recreate the view from their window which overlooks St Helen’s Square in York as it was in the Roman, Medieval and Georgian periods.
+The client had some big ideas, but assumed their budget wouldn’t allow them to be realised in full.
+Happily, Peel Interactive was able to offer them the perfect solution.